ajabreu100/ev-project/README.md

 ### Exploratory Data Analysis

 ##### Main Question
-- Which county of Washington state contains the most EV vehicle registrations
+- Which county of Washington state contains the most EV vehicle registrations?
 ##### Bonus Questions
-- Which EV vehicles contain the highest driving range
+- Which EV vehicles contain the highest driving range?

-- What other states are registered in the Washington DOL
+- What other states are registered in the Washington DOL?

 ### Data Analysis